 CitizenOS platform is a digital platform for Estonian citizens to discuss and propose solutions to pressing community issues.
 Anyone can add their own proposal; users can vote, comment, make suggestions and list pros and cons on the proposals in question.
 CitizenOS aims to galvanize the public to advocate for proposals discussed on the platform at a state and community level.

-Cities of Service is a national nonprofit organization that helps mayors build stronger cities by changing the way local government and citizens work together.
-Their coalition includes Anchorage, Boston, Detroit, El Paso, Richmond and more.
-Their Impact Volunteering strategy helps cities tap into the knowledge, creativity, and service of their citizens to help identify and solve pressing local challenges.
-Some methods include citizens contributing policy ideas, leading community groups, and providing feedback to improve existing city programs and services.
+Cities of Service is a nonprofit organization that helps mayors build stronger cities by changing the way local government and citizens work together.
+Their coalition of over 250 cities includes Anchorage, Boston, Detroit, El Paso, Richmond and more.
+Their Citizen Engagement model and Impact Volunteering strategy help cities tap into the knowledge, creativity, and service of their citizens to help identify and solve pressing local challenges.
+Methods include citizens contributing policy ideas, leading community groups, and providing feedback to improve existing city programs and services.

 Cap Collectif’s platform offers six participatory applications: “Consultation,” to involve the public in reflecting on preexisting proposals; “Survey,” to collect information through citizen surveys or voting; “Suggestion Box,” to solicit creative ideas form the community; “Call for Projects,” to solicit potential policies and proposals from the community; “Petition,” for users to raise issues and collect the votes necessary to trigger deliberation and consideration by a government body; and “Participatory Budgeting,” for citizens to help allocate defined government funds.
 Cap Collectif has 80 clients including the City of Le Mans, the French Ministry of Social Affairs and Health, and France’s Startup Project.